 Instead of hydrating you, both alcohol and caffeine will actually end up dehydrating you.
-Both alcohol and caffeine are diuretics, meaning that they encourage urination.
-Even if you were hydrated before, these sorts of beverages will dehydrate you quickly.
-Caffeinated beverages can also increase your heart rate and can cause you to become light-headed or faint; these symptoms are similar to those caused by heat exhaustion.
+Alcohol and caffeine are diuretics, meaning that they encourage urination.
+Even if you were hydrated before, these sorts of beverages will dehydrate you quickly on a hot day.
+Furthermore, caffeinated beverages can increase your heart rate and cause you to become light-headed or faint; these symptoms are similar to those caused by heat exhaustion.
 Alcoholic beverages actually alter your body’s ability to regulate its temperature.
 You may feel cooler after an alcoholic beverage, but this is an artificial feeling; drinking alcohol during a heat wave can quickly lead to heat exhaustion or heatstroke.
 Water, juice, milk, and sports drinks are your best bet for staying hydrated on summer days.

 Watch for heat exhaustion.

 Heat exhaustion occurs when your body overheats and has trouble cooling itself.
 Often, heat exhaustion goes hand-in-hand with dehydration.
 It may be caused by either a lack of water or by a lack of salt.
 This can occur after prolonged exposure to hot conditions or strenuous exercise.
 Untreated heat exhaustion can lead to heatstroke.

-- Treatment: Get to a cooler area.
-Lie down and apply a damp cloth to your forehead and face.
+- Treatment: Quickly get the affected individual to a cooler area.
+Have them lie down and apply a damp cloth to their forehead and face.
 Remove any restricting clothing.
 If there is a fan, turn it on.
 The individual should drink small sips of cool water.

-- Note: If your or someone else’s temperature reaches 104°F or higher, someone should call an ambulance or drive the affected individual to the emergency room as soon as possible to avoid permanent damage to internal organs or, in a worst-case scenario, death.
+- Note: If your or someone else’s temperature reaches 104° F or higher, call an ambulance or drive the affected individual to the emergency room as soon as possible to avoid permanent damage to internal organs or, in a worst-case scenario, death.

 Watch for heatstroke.

 - Symptoms: Like with heat exhaustion, individuals experiencing a heatstroke may experience headaches, nausea, and a rapid heartbeat.
-They may also experience confusion, seizures, agitation, rapid breathing, or become flushed.
-If an individual’s temperature reaches 104°F or higher, seek emergency medical treatment.
+They may also experience confusion, seizures, agitation, or rapid breathing, or become flushed.
+If an individual’s temperature reaches 104° F or higher, seek emergency medical treatment immediately.

 - Treatment: Call 9-1-1 and take immediate action to cool down the affected person.
-Get indoors or into a shaded area, take off any restrictive clothing (compression shorts, tight jeans, etc.), and cool them down with water, ice packs, fans, wet towels, a hose, or anything else that is readily available.
+Get them indoors or into a shaded area, take off any restrictive clothing (compression shorts, tight jeans, etc.), and cool them down with water, ice packs, fans, wet towels, a hose, or anything else that is readily available.